This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Deareator”

 Explanation: Inaccuracy in volumetric measurement of milk is observed due to dispersion of air in the milk.

-5. Which among the following are problem associated with aeration in milk?
+5. Which among the following are the problem associated with aeration in milk?

 I) Incrustation of heating surfaces in pasteurizers (fouling)